zhu-yj/ABNODE/README.md

 ### Folder Descriptions

 #### `data/`
-This is a comprehensive dataset containing RGBlimp trajectory data, which includes position, Euler angles, velocity, angular velocity, and more.
-This dataset is ideal for studying and analyzing the dynamic behavior of miniature robotic blimps.
+This is a comprehensive dataset containing RGBlimp trajectory data, featuring information such as position, Euler angles, velocity, and angular velocity, which is ideal for studying and analyzing the dynamic behavior of miniature robotic blimps.

 The dataset consists of **140** data files corresponding to different trajectories.
 Here's a detailed explanation:
 - The indices range from 0 to 34, with each index associated with four specific trajectory data files.